Chilean Declaration of Independence: Pledge of independence

+Proclamation of the Chilean Declaration of Independence (Pedro Subercaseaux, 1945).

 On 9 February, Luis de la Cruz published the program of the ceremonies and celebration to be held in Santiago.
 These activities commenced on 11 February in the afternoon with the firing of cannons from Cerro Santa Lucía.
 At nine o'clock on 12 February, all the authorities and people of the Palacio Directorial de Santiago mounted a stage in front of the Plaza de Armas in Santiago.